Pigs in Heaven by Barbara Kingsolver: A review

 The events of this novel take place three years later.
 When Turtle is witness to an accident and a Cherokee lawyer named Annawake, who has a personal stake in the Indian Child Welfare Act, becomes involved and learns of Turtle's story, the lawyer realizes that things with Taylor's and Turtle's relationship don't quite add up.
 She visits Taylor to discuss it but that causes Taylor to panic and she takes Turtle and runs.
 She knows that she needs to make her relationship with Turtle legal and she returns with her to Oklahoma to try to adopt her but without letting the tribe know.

-Meanwhile, Taylor's mother, Alice, who has just emerged from a brief marriage, goes to stay with a relative on tribal lands and attempts to get to know the family that Turtle came from in an attempt to resolve the sticky situation.
+Meanwhile, Taylor's mother, Alice, who has just emerged from a brief marriage, goes to stay with a relative on tribal lands and tries to get to know the family that Turtle came from in an attempt to resolve the sticky situation.

 Taylor is prone to making unwise decisions that prove unhelpful to her and Turtle's situation, but her motivation is always her love for Turtle and her fear of having her taken away from her.
 The reader feels for her (at least this reader does).
 Haven't we all been guilty of sometimes making unwise decisions, especially when our judgment is clouded by emotion?